 Straddle Leg Pallet Stackers

 These pallet stackers are a step up from straddle stackers and are the most forklift-like in appearance and operation.
 Instead of having legs that fit around the outside of a pallet, reach trucks have forks that extend forward beyond the front of the legs.
+These are also capable of lifting pallets without bottom boards.

 This ability lets this machine move right up to a row of pallets or racking and “reach out” for a pallet without worrying about legs impacting other pallets or items.
 Meanwhile, the built-in counterbalance stops the stacker from tipping while a load is on the forks in the extended position.